 To be eligible for RTIP funds, a local jurisdiction with local streets and roads must have either a complete streets policy or resolution, or general plan updated after 2010, that complies with the Complete Streets Act of 2008 prior to January 31, 2016.
-Further information is available online at: http://mtc.ca.gov/sites/default/files/OBAG 2 Reso Guidance Final.pdf.
+Further information is available online at: https://mtc.ca.gov/funding/federal-funding/federal-highway-administration-grants/one-bay-area-grant-obag-3.